If you are interested in growing mango trees, then you’ve come to the right place.

 How to Pick Mango Fruit (What to look for)

-With that being said, Alex did mention that generally speaking yellow color break (not coming from the sun) is a good indicator of maturity for a lot (but not all) mangos cultivars.
+Pro Tip: Alex mentions that generally speaking yellow color break (not coming from the sun) is a good indicator of maturity for a lot (but not all) mangos cultivars.

 If you are looking for cultivar-specific information, I recommend checking out all the cultivar information that we have documented on our Tropical Fruit Trees page.